IrshathBanu18/Drello-app/README.md

-# drello app clone using the react js in usereducer
+# drello app clone using the react js in use reducer
 ## add button
 ## delete button
 #### edit value